Metis Global Partners LLC Has $1.20 Million Stake in Intuitive Surgical, Inc. (NASDAQ:ISRG)

-Metis Global Partners LLC boosted its position in Intuitive Surgical, Inc. (NASDAQ:ISRG – Get Rating) by 7.9% in the third quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
-The institutional investor owned 6,386 shares of the medical equipment provider’s stock after purchasing an additional 468 shares during the period.
-Metis Global Partners LLC’s holdings in Intuitive Surgical were worth $1,197,000 at the end of the most recent quarter.
+Metis Global Partners LLC lifted its holdings in shares of Intuitive Surgical, Inc. (NASDAQ:ISRG – Get Rating) by 7.9% during the 3rd quarter, according to its most recent disclosure with the SEC.
+The fund owned 6,386 shares of the medical equipment provider’s stock after purchasing an additional 468 shares during the period.
+Metis Global Partners LLC’s holdings in Intuitive Surgical were worth $1,197,000 at the end of the most recent reporting period.

-Other large investors have also recently bought and sold shares of the company.
-Bogart Wealth LLC boosted its position in Intuitive Surgical by 70.1% during the 3rd quarter.
-Bogart Wealth LLC now owns 148 shares of the medical equipment provider’s stock worth $28,000 after buying an additional 61 shares during the period.
-Larson Financial Group LLC grew its position in shares of Intuitive Surgical by 196.1% in the 2nd quarter.
-Larson Financial Group LLC now owns 151 shares of the medical equipment provider’s stock valued at $30,000 after buying an additional 100 shares during the last quarter.
-JFS Wealth Advisors LLC increased its stake in shares of Intuitive Surgical by 82.5% in the second quarter.
-JFS Wealth Advisors LLC now owns 188 shares of the medical equipment provider’s stock valued at $38,000 after buying an additional 85 shares during the period.
+A number of other hedge funds and other institutional investors also recently made changes to their positions in the business.
+Bogart Wealth LLC raised its stake in shares of Intuitive Surgical by 70.1% in the third quarter.
+Bogart Wealth LLC now owns 148 shares of the medical equipment provider’s stock worth $28,000 after acquiring an additional 61 shares during the last quarter.
+Larson Financial Group LLC increased its stake in shares of Intuitive Surgical by 196.1% in the 2nd quarter.
+Larson Financial Group LLC now owns 151 shares of the medical equipment provider’s stock valued at $30,000 after buying an additional 100 shares during the period.
 Gleason Group Inc. raised its position in shares of Intuitive Surgical by 111.1% during the third quarter.
 Gleason Group Inc. now owns 190 shares of the medical equipment provider’s stock worth $36,000 after acquiring an additional 100 shares during the last quarter.
-Finally, CoreCap Advisors LLC acquired a new position in shares of Intuitive Surgical in the second quarter worth approximately $45,000.
-81.96% of the stock is currently owned by institutional investors.
+JFS Wealth Advisors LLC boosted its holdings in Intuitive Surgical by 82.5% in the second quarter.
+JFS Wealth Advisors LLC now owns 188 shares of the medical equipment provider’s stock valued at $38,000 after acquiring an additional 85 shares during the last quarter.
+Finally, CoreCap Advisors LLC acquired a new stake in Intuitive Surgical in the second quarter worth about $45,000.
+81.96% of the stock is currently owned by institutional investors and hedge funds.

 Intuitive Surgical Stock Down 2.4 %